jaapjanfrans/hybrid-app-workshop/README.md

 # Workshop Hybrid App Development
-## 4. Authentication using a MBAAS (firebase)
+## 4. Authentication using a MBAAS (firebase) - solution
-### Goals

-* installing Angularfire in our app
-* connecting to our backend
-* Hooking up authentication

-### 4.1 Installing Angularfire
-AngularFire is an angular implementation of the Firebase API.
-Very useful for us since our app is angular and we want to utilize firebase services.

-Look up angularfire on github and install it.
+### 4.1 When a user logs in, direct to correct page
+see `app.component.ts` for code.

+make sure the files are in place for firebase and the debug keystore!

+### 4.2 Add a log out button to the sidemenu
+see `app.html` for code.